linmonsv/Python344/README.md

 import unittest

+# 14. Interactive Input Editing and History Substitution

+* 14.1.
+Tab Completion and History Editing

+* 14.2.
+Alternatives to the Interactive Interpreter

 # 15. Floating Point Arithmetic: Issues and Limitations

 * using the decimal module which implements decimal arithmetic suitable for accounting applications and high-precision applications